Some songs remind me of my characters, others I'm just going to post because I like. But this one... This sums up my whole life.

 “Excuse me,” she said.
 “Sorry.”

-He stared at her for a moment, turned around, hesitated, spun back toward her and opened his mouth to speak, but then turned again and walked away.
+He stared at her for a moment before turning to walk away.
+Then he paused, and spun back toward her, opening his mouth to speak.
+Savannah glanced around behind her, to see if he was actually looking at someone else.
+As she did, he rolled his eyes, and finally left her.
 Savannah frowned, wondering what was up with him, but brushed it off quickly enough.
 This wasn’t the first time something like that had happened to her.

 She browsed through the summer shoes, but didn’t find anything she liked.
 She soon disappeared into daydreams, hardly paying attention to the clothes and shoes her sisters were so obsessed with.

-After an hour or so, it was time to meet up again, and possibly leave.
+After about an hour, it was time to meet up again, and possibly leave.
 Megan came back with Tom, Betty came back with Jason, and an argument started immediately.
-Megan had bought several tops and short skirts Belinda didn’t agree with.
+Megan bought several tops and short skirts Belinda didn’t agree with.

 “But I got things for Tom like I was supposed to, why not get some stuff for myself?”